Add To Favorites

 In the 1800’s the canal system changed the way freight was moved in our country.
 Learn more about how mules played an integral role in the canals and were later replaced by machines.

 A mule is an animal that is part horse and part donkey.
 Mules are bigger and stronger than a donkey and hardier than a horse.
 They are ideal animals to pull heavy loads.
-Look at pictures of horses, donkeys and mules.
+Have students look at pictures of horses, donkeys and mules.
 How do their appearances differ?

 Mules were used to tow or pull boats through the canals.
 The mules were attached to the boats by ropes.
 They would walk on a tow path and pull the boats through the canal at about 4 miles per hour.
 The boats could only travel as fast as the mules could walk.
-Look at pictures of mules from the canal era and discuss their role.
+Share pictures of mules from the canal era and discuss their role with students.

 As the canal system was modernized, mules were replaced by machines.
-What types of machines replaced these animals?
-Were the machines an improvement to the canals?
+Ask students what types of machines replaced these animals?
+If the machines are an improvement to the canals?
 What are some of the benefits of using machines?